Three challengers take on incumbent Larry Haskell in Spokane County Prosecutor race

 Public faith in the office

-Among many offensive posts, Lesley Haskell used the N-word to describe MSNBC host Joy Reid, who is Black, and described herself as a "proud white nationalist."
+Among many offensive posts, Lesley Haskell used a profanity to describe MSNBC host Joy Reid, who is Black, and described herself as a "proud white nationalist."

 "In our office, we prosecute for the reasons that the statue sets and only those reasons," Haskell said.

-Haskell argued that disparities leading to more people of color being prosecuted start upstream from his office, and that his office just prosecutes the cases that are referred by police and the sheriff's office.
+Haskell argued that disparities leading to more people of color being prosecuted start upstream from his office.
+He added that his office just prosecutes the cases that are referred by police and the sheriff's office.
 The criminal justice system should be race-free, he added.

 "The right answer will never be a racist answer, I guarantee you that.
 Not only do I not condone anything racist, either way," Haskell said, "I do not believe there's good racism and bad racism.
 Racism is always bad."